AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%gprclean`

-  Default cleaner configured in GPS.
+  Default cleaner configured in GNAT Studio.
 This can be, for example, :command:`gnat clean` or :command:`gprclean`.
 This macro is only available in commands defined in the :guilabel:`Build Manager` and :guilabel:`Build Launcher` dialogs.

 * :file:`%GPS`

-  GPS's home directory (i.e., the :file:`.gnatstudio` directory in which GPS stores its configuration files).
+  GNAT Studio's home directory (i.e., the :file:`.gnatstudio` directory in which GNAT Studio stores its configuration files).

 * :file:`%i`